devs-flux/FDPageView/README.md

 A custom pageview which support in all swift ui version

-we have 2 types pageview
+we have 2 types of pageview
 1.Default
 2.Change UnSelected image